 We take reasonable steps to ensure that our third-party data processors can meet our privacy and security requirements.

-We do not generally share your personal information with third-parties other than third-parties which are providing services to us.
-However, we may share your personal information, if necessary, to appropriately respond to your enquiry.
-We may share your personal information with a third-party where the disclosure is authorised by you.
+We may share your personal information, if necessary, to appropriately respond to your enquiry.
+We may share your personal information with a third party where the disclosure is authorised by you.

 We may share personal information if required by law (for example to assist with the investigation of a criminal offence), to prevent or lessen a serious threat to the health and safety of a person or the public, for statistical purposes where you will not be identified, or for any other lawful purpose under the Act.
 If our staff are threatened or abused, we may refer this to the Police.